State Residency Change

 How does HACC review my petition?

-HACC reviews each petition independantly and the decision will be based on the supporting documentation.
+HACC reviews each petition independently and the decision will be based on the supporting documentation.

 Can I appeal if the petition is denied?

 You can appeal the decision by contacting the director of your campus Welcome Center.

 Can HACC change my residency classification without my approval?

 HACC can change your residency classification without your request if the College believes you are no longer a resident of Pennsylvania.

 Do I need to change my state residency classification?

 - You change your residence from Pennsylvania to another state.